Shepard Fairey: We the People series

 This series was made during the 2016 presidential campaign as a protest on Donald Trump's declarations and policies.
 This work aims to promote gender equality and fights discrimination against minorities.
 This work stands out to many as it provokes people to respect their common humanity.
 The title of the work comes from a line in the Constitution and features portraits of Native Americans, African Americans, Muslims, and Latinas, aiming to defend their dignity.

 Make Art Not War

 This work is a mural for Urban Nation in Berlin, Germany.
 The street art was created in 2014 by Fairey.
 The work became a motto for street artists and demonstrated Fairey's political support for anti-war movements and peace.
 The work was made like traditional street art with spray paint and features many of Fairey's motifs and symbols from other works.
 This repetition includes the black and red cartoon-like style with repetition of symbols such as roses.

+Kamala Harris "Forward" poster

+Fairey created a poster supporting Kamala Harris' 2024 candidacy for President of the United States.
+Writing on Instagram, he said, "We have a very real opportunity to move forward," citing a desire for "a healthy planet, for corporate accountability, toward equality and away from racism, sexism, xenophobia, and homophobia, for equitable access to opportunity, for full access to the medical care we want or need, for fair and just immigration policies."
+Like his previous work on the Barack Obama HOPE poster, he was not paid to create this work.